Prudence: As the "mother" of all virtues

-It is the cause in the sense that the virtues, which are defined to be the "perfected ability" of man as a spiritual person (spiritual personhood in the classical western understanding means having intelligence and free will), achieve their "perfection" only when they are founded upon prudence, that is to say upon the perfected ability to make right decisions.
-For instance, a person can live temperance when he has acquired the habit of deciding correctly the actions to take in response to his instinctual cravings.
+Prudence is foundational to virtues, which are understood to be perfected abilities of the human spirit.
+This perfection is achieved when virtues are founded on prudence, or the ability to make the right decisions.
+For instance, a person can live temperately when he has acquired the habit of deciding correctly the actions to take in response to his instinctual cravings.

-The function of prudence is to point out which course of action is to be taken in any concrete circumstances.
-It has nothing to do with directly willing the good it discerns.
+Prudence provides guidance on the appropriate course of action in specific situations.
+It does not will the good that it discerns.
 Prudence has a directive capacity with regard to the other virtues.
 It lights the way and measures the arena for their exercise.
-Without prudence, bravery becomes foolhardiness; mercy sinks into weakness, free self-expression and kindness into censure, humility into degradation and arrogance, selflessness into corruption, and temperance into fanaticism.
-Culture and disciplined actions should be about the beneficial action.
-Its office is to determine for each in practice those circumstances of time, place, manner, etc. which should be observed, and which the Scholastics comprise under the term "medium rationis".
-So it is that while it qualifies the intellect and not the will, it is nevertheless rightly styled a moral virtue.
+Without prudence, bravery becomes foolhardiness, mercy sinks into weakness, free self-expression and kindness into censure, humility into degradation and arrogance, selflessness into corruption, and temperance into fanaticism.
+The purpose of prudence is to consider the circumstances of time, place, and manner that are relevant in any given situation, known as medium rationis in the Scholastic tradition.
+So while it qualifies the intellect and not the will, it is nevertheless a moral virtue.